Change Your UMICH password

 - Michigan Medicine: Report a suspected compromised U-M account immediately to the HITS Service Desk.

 - If you suspect a personal account has been compromised, check the account documentation to find out how to report the compromise.

-Turn On Two-Factor for Weblogin
+Make Sure Two-Factor for Weblogin is On

 When you have two-factor authentication turned on, anyone trying to access your U-M account must provide two proofs of ID.
 The two factors, or proofs of ID, are: